 The fashion industry has been long driven by consumers’ growing appetite for new, inexpensive clothes.
 This created a fast fashion phenomenon, often characterized by inferior quality, overproduction, wasteful use of resources, and unethical labor practices.

-In the recent years, the voices of a new generation of consumers who have a strong sustainability ethos have become louder.
-Consumers’ awareness and engagement in sustainability has significantly deepened during the COVID-19 crisis.
-The pandemic provided an opportunity to critically reflect the fast fashion landscape and the role that both consumers and brands play in preserving the environment by challenging current practices.
+In recent years, the voices of a new generation of consumers who have a strong sustainability ethos have become louder.
+Consumers’ awareness and engagement in sustainability have significantly deepened during the COVID-19 crisis.
+The pandemic provided an opportunity to critically reflect the fast-fashion landscape and the role that both consumers and brands play in preserving the environment by challenging current practices.

 Use eco-friendly materials.
 While oil-based polyester may be a tempting choice in terms of price and durability, it has an unacceptably high carbon footprint, and may take hundreds of years to decompose.
 Ditch non-biodegradable materials in favor of sustainably grown or recycled cotton, linen or Tencel, and choose deadstock or surplus fabrics to benefit from a reduced price, saving them from ending up in landfills.